SimformSolutionsPvtLtd/flutter_showcaseview/README.md

 ![The example app running in Android](https://raw.githubusercontent.com/SimformSolutionsPvtLtd/flutter_showcaseview/master/preview/showcaseview.gif)

+## Migration guide for release 4.0.0
+Renamed parameters `titleAlignment` to `titleTextAlign` and `descriptionAlignment` to `descriptionTextAlign` to correspond it more with the TextAlign property

 ## Migration guide for release 3.0.0
 Removed builder widget from `ShowCaseWidget` and replaced it with builder function